Pierre Lassonde: Career

 After receiving his MBA from the University of Utah, he joined the Mining and Metals Division of Bechtel, based in San Francisco, California.
 In 1977, he accepted a position in the Strategic Planning Dept. of Rio Algom in Toronto, Ontario.
 He joined Beutel, Goodman & Company Ltd., a leading Institutional money management firm in 1980 as mining analyst and precious metal portfolio manager.
 There he managed the very successful Dynamic Gold Fund for a period of 10 years.

 In 1982, he co-founded, along with his business partner Seymour Schulich, Franco-Nevada Corporation, the first publicly traded gold royalty company.
 In 1985, Franco-Nevada acquired for US$2 million a royalty on a small mining operation in the heart of the Carlin gold belt of Nevada.
 Two years later, the property was acquired by Barrick Gold, who discovered the world class Goldstrike deposit.
 From inception to February 2002, when the company was sold to Newmont Mining for US$3.2billion, Franco-Nevada provided its shareholders a 36% annualized rate of return.

 Lassonde served as President of Newmont Mining Corp. from February 2002 to 2007 and vice-chairman in 2007.

 In 2008, Lassonde revived Franco-Nevada by joining forces with David Harquail and the rest of the original Franco-Nevada team to acquire Newmont's royalty portfolio.
 The born-again Franco-Nevada became the largest mining IPO (initial public offering) ever offered on the TSE (Toronto Stock Exchange) at that time.
 The market capitalization of the company was more than US$25 billion in December 2020.
 After 35 years with Franco-Nevada, at the Annual Meeting of May 6, 2020, Lassonde stepped down as chairman and was elected Chairman Emeritus.

 In 1993, Lassonde led a group of investors in another startup, Metallica Resources.
 The company was responsible for the discovery of the world-class El Morro deposit in Chile and the Cerro San Pedro mine in Mexico.
 In 2010, Metallica merged with Peak Gold and Newgold and later on with Western Goldfields Resources to create a leading mid-size gold-producing company.
 He left the Board of Newgold in 2014.

-In 1995, Lassonde backed his late wife Claudette MacKay-Lassonde in the startup of Enghouse Systems Ltd, a provider of software to the telecommunication companies.
+In 1995, Lassonde backed his wife Claudette MacKay-Lassonde in the startup of Enghouse Systems Ltd, a provider of software to the telecommunication companies.
 The company today has revenues of over $500 million per year and market capitalization of over $3 billion (December 2020).
 He is the second-largest shareholder and a Director of the company.

 Lassonde remains involved in gold mining through his private family office Firelight Investment LLC.
 He is one of the main shareholders of Orla Mining, which he helped create, as well as companies such as America Gold and Silver, Prime Mining, and Marathon Gold.

 Lassonde served as Chairman of the World Gold Council from 2005 to 2009.

 In addition, Lassonde authored in 1990 The Gold Book: The Complete Investment Guide to Precious Metals.